 - Resistant to water splashes and dust

-One of the great things about this headlamp is the way that you adjust it to fit your head.
+One of the nice things about this headlamp is the way that you adjust it to fit your head.
 It has an adjustable strap which is easy to use and holds the headlamp firmly in place.
 Overall, it is very comfortable to wear and easy to adjust.

 This enables you to make sure that it fits on your head, over any hats, etc.; therefore, a snug fit is possible no matter how you are trying to wear the headlamp.